CCSD Summer School In-Person and Online Options for Summer 2021

 OPTION ONE: In-person Summer School Credit Progression or Credit Retrieval

 Students who earned a D or an F in a class are eligible to take a Summer School course that is equivalent to the course in which they received a D or an F. The grade they receive in Summer School will replace their initial grade, regardless of whether the Summer School grade is higher or lower.
 The grade earned initially by the student will be reflected on their transcript but will not be calculated into their GPA.

-Students wanting to take a course for original credit or acceleration, are eligible for summer options through Cherry Creek Elevation.
+Students wanting to take a course for original credit, credit progression or credit retrieval, are eligible for summer options through Online Summer School.
 The grade earned will be reflected on their transcript and will be calculated into their GPA.
-Students are eligible to earn a total of .5 of a credit in each session of original credit summer school through Cherry Creek Elevation.
+Students are eligible to earn a total of .5 of a credit in each session of original credit summer school through Online Summer School.
 Students who need credit retrieval for a .25 credit or NCAA approved courses are also eligible to enroll.

 - Session Dates: